mseri/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 - Front Headphone/Mic combo jack is not working
 - Sleep is not working (black screen when trying to wake it)
 - Upgrades face one time **Real-Time Clock (RTC) Power loss (005)** error, safely ignore it.
 When upgrade is finished, no RTC erros on normal reboot
-- Bluetooth breaks if you turn it off and on
+- Bluetooth breaks if you turn it off and on and sometimes goes mad, in those cases reboot to make it work again

 ## Credits:
 Thanks to [randyzhong](https://github.com/randyzhong/HP-EliteDesk-800-G2-DM-Hackintosh) and his setup.